crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 * Understand why ethical hackers fit within the white hat hackers group
 * Become familiar with the professional ethics of ethical hackers

-This section frames an understanding of penetration testing as professional ethical hacking. step 1: ethical hackers abide by legal standard/imperative = white hat hackers. step 2: ethical hackers abide by ethical standards + are trustworthy = professionals/'s values. step 3: penetration testing is teleological/goal oriented practice, to reduce/mitigation the security risk which is a manifestation of professional ethical hacking/conduct.
+This section frames an understanding of ethical hacking as professional ethical hacking.

+step 1: ethical hackers abide by legal standards/imperative = white hat hackers.

+step 2: ethical hackers abide by ethical standards + are trustworthy = professionals/'s values.

+step 3: penetration testing is teleological/goal oriented practice, to reduce/mitigation the security risk which is a manifestation of professional ethical hacking/conduct.
-Testing emphasizes the end goal (which is not hacking per se but ) In this sense, hacking can be contrasted with testing for efficiency or improvement, unambiguously and explicitly.
+Testing emphasizes the end goal of hacking (which is not hacking per se but risk mitigation).
+In professional hacking (and pen testing) the end goal is never hacking per se.
+The end goal is mitigation (teleological/utilitarian/pragmatic = improvement/efficiency).
+The end goal of hacking can be testing and improvement, but the emphasis is on
+In this sense, hacking can be contrasted with testing for efficiency or improvement, unambiguously and explicitly.

+the implicit more strategic motivation/goal of penetration testing is testing (system robustness) not hacking. the implicit more strategic motivation/goal of hacking is hacking per se.

 -ethical hackers are white hat hackers: based on legal practices (legal component).